The Radius Distribution of Planets Around Cool Stars: Conclusions

+Applying this analysis to the 130 planet candidates in the Q1-Q12 KOI catalog with periods less than \Pmax\ days discovered around the cool ($T_{\rm eff} < 4000$ K) \Kepler\ targets photometrically characterized by \citet{dressing2013}, incorporating their individually calculated false positive probabilities following \citet{morton2012} as well as new MCMC fits for planet radii (Swift et al., in prep), we find that the planet distribution continues to rise continuously down to at least $\sim$1 $\Rearth$ and possibly below.
+We detect a possible turnover in the radius distribution below $\sim$0.8 $\Rearth$ but we demonstrate that it is very plausible that this may reflect an underlying distribution that continues to rise.

+This is the first radius-function reconstruction study that is sensitive to this range of planetary radius, and it appears to contradict the results of \citet{petigura2013b}, who use a ``post-marginalization'' completeness correction method and see a peak in the radius function around $\sim$2 $\Rearth$.
+This contradiction may be due to either a confluence of small factors that could add up to a qualitative miscalculation in the \citet{petigura2013b} study, or it may simply be due to the different host star populations considered (G/K in that study, as opposed to M stars in this).
+This certainly warrants further investigation, in particular investigating how the radius function may change with stellar type.
+New detections by future transit missions such as K2, TESS, and PLATO will also provide additional insight into these questions.

+If the flattening/turnover of the radius function just below 1 $\Rearth$ is indeed a true feature of the distribution, it invites theoretical exploration, as it would suggest that planets around the size of Earth are the most common to survive the process of system formation and evolution around cool stars.
+This outcome is certainly plausible, given the observed architecture of our Solar System.
+And as a final note, the occurrence pattern of planets around cool stars indicates that there are indeed many planets just beyond the detection threshold of ground-based surveys, as planets larger than Gl 1214b (2.7 $\Rearth$) are $\sim$20$\times$ rarer than planets with $R_p < 2.7 \Rearth$.

-Comparing this non-parametric radius function estimate with the more traditional presentation of planet occurrence rate in different radius bins demonstrates that the bin presentation can be visually misleading, in addition to missing details of the distribution that are accessible in the data.
-And comparing our results to the occurrence calculations of \citet{dressing2013}, we find that there are about a factor of two more planets from 0.5 to 1.4 $\Rearth$ than that analysis determined; this would imply that there are an average of $\sim$0.30 habitable-zone Earth-like planets per cool star, rather than the $\sim$0.15 estimated by that work.
-And if this same correction is made to the calculations of \citet{kopparapu2013b}, which use updated HZ calculations but the same occurrence formalism as \citet{dressing2013}, than this number would become closer to $\sim$1 planet per star.
-Habitable-zone, Earth-sized planets abound throughout the Galaxy in numbers even larger than previously estimated.
+Looking at the occurrence rates of the smallest planets in particular, we may compare with previous studies to estimate the degree to which the estimates of ``habitable-zone'' planets might change with our improved calculations.
+This may be accomplished by recognizing that the analysis of \citet{dressing2013} used both the post-marginalized method of completeness correction and a SNR=7.1 detection threshold (a calculation in the style of the dotted line in Figure \ref{fig:rdistcompare}.
+As the integral of our reconstructed radius function on the interval [0,1.4] $\Rearth$ is about 1.6$\times$ larger than the integral over the same range of the post-marginalized method using the SNR threshold, we conclude that there should be closer to 0.25 habitable-zone Earth-like planets per cool star, rather than the $\sim$0.15 estimated by that work.
+And if this same correction is made to the calculations of \citet{kopparapu2013b}, which use updated HZ calculations but the same occurrence formalism as \citet{dressing2013}, than this number would become closer to $\sim$0.8 planet per star.
+It is likely that habitable-zone, Earth-sized planets abound throughout the Galaxy in numbers even larger than previously estimated.